muratk3n/thirdwave/en/2019/08/twin-deficits.md

-All of this is already apparent in the early 2000s and becomes the object of a rather obsessive amour discourse [some Reps picked up on this as well, and wrote books like with words like "Chinamerica" in them).
+All of this is already apparent in the early 2000s and becomes the object of a rather obsessive amour discourse [some Reps picked up on this as well, and wrote books with words like "Chinamerica" in them).

 [..]
 Larry Summers used the term the balance of terror at a talk in DC at the Peterson Institute in 2003, the idea that the financial